 Wadi Rum is one of the world's most beautiful deserts.
 More than just a sea of rolling dunes, this protected wilderness near Jordan's southern border is made unique by the dramatic sandstone and basalt mountains jutting out of its sandy floor.
-Named "The Valley of the Moon" for good reason, the area's natural intrigue is endless: stunning rock formations, fascinating cave art, and a brilliant night sky combine to create a unique and worthwhile destination.
+Named "The Valley of the Moon" for good reason, the area's natural intrigue is endless: stunning rock formations, fascinating rock art, and a brilliant night sky combine to create a unique and worthwhile destination.
 Keep reading for a comprehensive guide to Wadi Rum, and start planning your perfect trip.

 History and Culture

 Beyond the inherent beauty of Wadi Rum, its storied history and a rich cultural element add to its allure as a destination.
-Petroglyphs and scattered ruins can be found throughout the desert, the remnants of prehistoric Nabatean society.
+Petroglyphs, inscriptions, and scattered ruins can be found throughout the desert, the remnants of prehistoric Nabatean society.
 More recently, Wadi Rum was introduced to the western world by T.E.
 Lawrence, famously known as "Lawrence of Arabia," a British officer-turned-author who was periodically based in the area during the Arab Revolt of 1917.

-Nearly all current residents of Wadi Rum are of Bedouin origin.
+Nearly all current residents of Wadi Rum are Bedouin.
 Ancient Bedouin tribes were nomads, herding their goats and sheep around the desert, moving frequently and setting up temporary settlements as they went.
-While some continue to maintain a traditional nomadic lifestyle, most now live somewhat permanently in Rum Village - the only settlement in the protected area - and are heavily involved in the area's booming tourism industry.
+While some continue to maintain a traditional nomadic lifestyle, most now live somewhat permanently in Rum Village - the only settlement in the protected area - and are heavily involved in the area's tourism industry.
 Many elements of Bedouin life remain ubiquitous in Wadi Rum, allowing visitors to enjoy an authentic cultural experience during their visit.

 Creating your Wadi Rum Itinerary